goblinchess/GoblinChessChromiaBackend/README.md

 ![Entity Relationship Diagram](doc/img/rell_er.png)

 ### Modules
-We structure our Rell code into modules, and the idea is to encapsulate logic and keep the dependencies between modules to a minimum.
+The archtecture is based on the entity-relationship concept (from relational databases), but the logic is structured into modules, whereas each module holds a mix of entities, structs, enums and functions.
+Just like for programming in general, the idea is to encapsulate logic and keep the dependencies between modules to a minimum.
 In this game the module structure looks like this:

 ![Game End Flow](doc/img/rell_modules.png)

 The "light modules" don't have any dependencies to entities.
 They are fast/easy to test automatically.
-The "heavy modules" likely require a full game to be tested properly.
+The "heavy modules" are harder to unit test, since they will need extensive preparation of data before each test.

 #### Core Modules
-The archtecture is based on the entity-relationship concept (from relational databases).
-Here are some core conepts:
+ the logic of the code is  Here are some core conepts:
 - **Main**: All operations and queries are defined in here.
 It's the entry point to the dApp.
 - **Game**: Contains the entities `game`, `player` and the connection table `player_game`.
 Also handles various statistics for finished games.
 - **Challenge/Lobby**: These are the only two ways to create a new game.